 Everyone suggests personalization, right?
 Most of the apps are killing it with their app notifications and you should do.

-Take a step forward from the basic personalization such as addressing your users by their names.
-Push notifications in 2020 have to go beyond that.
+Take a step forward from basic personalization such as addressing your users by their names.
+Push notifications in 2022 have to go beyond that.
 One way to do this is to segment your users based on shared interests, location, and other data.

 Once these categories are ready, calculate the trigger emotion for each category.
 Use it to send separate push notifications for each of these segments.
 User segmentation, mixed with personalization, can be really impactful when you are looking for how to increase app engagement and user retention through push notifications.